Places to Dine

 and other lowcountry southern cooking.
 Open Tuesday - Saturday, with

 lunch specials through Friday, this is the real deal.
 We love the shrimp

 and fish platter with fries.
 7 Block Walk.

 186 Coming Street

-Right next door to Dave's, this new neighborhood place recently opened and
+Right next door to Dave's, this neighborhood place has built a solid

 they have a constantly changing menu of simple, interesting and surprising dishes that